Occupation Report ยท Education

 Your personalised plan

-Librarians score 58/100 on average — but your score depends on seniority, location, and skills.
+Librarians score 58/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Cataloguing & Metadata Management the job actually involves.

 Not a Librarian?
 Check your own score.